What would you say are the winning funds in Spanish Equities?

 What are the funds with the largest size and flows in the year?

-The assets of the Spanish industry in the funds of the category of RV Spain is 5,409 million euros, while that of RV Spain small / mid caps is 562.5 million, with two funds of the Santander manager that lead in equity in both categories: Santander Spanish Stocks (managed by José Antonio Montero with 802.6 million euros) and the Santander Small Caps Spain (Although it reached one billion, now it is around 389 million euros under the baton of Lola Solana).
+The assets of the Spanish industry in funds in the category of RV Spain is 5,409 million euros, while that of RV Spain small / mid caps is 562.5 million, with two funds of the Santander management company that lead in equity in both categories: Santander Spanish Stocks (managed by José Antonio Montero with 802.6 million euros) and the Santander Small Caps Spain (Although it reached one billion, now it is around 389 million euros under the baton of Lola Solana).

 Of the more than 60 equity funds in Spain that are marketed in our country, there is only one that exceeds 500 million euros, four that exceed 200 million and ten that exceed 100 million.
 There are twelve funds with assets of less than 10 million euros, and a large number of funds whose assets are between 11 million and 90 million.